 NSW Landlord-Tenant Law Reform: What You Need to Know

-At MCA Buyers Agency, we are committed to keeping you informed on the latest legal changes affecting property investment and management.
-These reforms are a vital part of understanding the evolving landscape of real estate in NSW.
+At MCA Buyers Agency, we are committed to keeping you informed on the latest legal changes affecting property investment and management in NSW.
+These reforms are a vital part of understanding the evolving landscape of real estate in New South Wales.
 Stay tuned for more updates as we continue to navigate these changes together.

 The NSW government, led by Premier Chris Minns, is moving forward with legislation aimed at banning "no-grounds" evictions, fulfilling a promise made during the 2023 state election.
 The new laws, expected to be introduced in September, will require landlords to provide a legitimate reason to end a tenancy, whether it’s a periodic or fixed-term lease.